Lines Written Near the Lawrence Ranch, Taos, New Mexico

 can stand: Then you will take on coyote muscle,

-coyote blood, and see with coyote eyes
+coyote blood, and see with coyote eyes, he says.

 If it seems cruel, it is at least the truth.